 Smothered Chicken Wings Recipe

 Don’t forget: If you’re lovin’ this recipe and want more delicious soul food dishes, grab a copy of my cookbook, “The Best of Soul Food Cooking.”
 Click the link in the description below!

-Thanks for joining me, and remember y’all, keep on cooking and don’t forget to like and subscribe to Soul Food Cooking for more delicious recipes!
+Thanks for joining me, and don’t forget to subscribe to Soul Food Cooking!

+Smothered Chicken Wings Recipe